 You may either take classes for credit or audit them.
 Auditors participate in a class but receive no academic credit; audited courses do not show up on a transcript and are not transferable to another institution.
 During the fall and spring semesters, for-credit courses are billed at standard university rates for part-time students.
 Summer session courses taken for credit are offered at a significant tuition discount.
 There is an audit fee of $50 per semester hour for courses audited at any time during the year.

 To register for courses during the fall and spring semesters, first view our current course offerings to select the classes you're interested in.
-Contact Student Enrichment Services and Support at (773) 244-5737 to register for available classes as a visiting student.
+Contact Student Success (773) 244-5737 to register for available classes as a visiting student.
 Review the details for Summer Session, including registration instructions and course availability.

 - Fall semester courses (beginning in late August): August 1